terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

 - A Google Cloud [organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization).
 - A Google Cloud [billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account).
 - Cloud Identity or Google Workspace groups for organization and billing admins.
-- Add the user who will use Terraform to the `group_org_admins` group.
+- Add the Identity (user or Service Account) who will run Terraform to the `group_org_admins` group.
 They must be in this group, or they won't have `roles/resourcemanager.projectCreator` access.
-- For the user who will run the procedures in this document, grant the following roles:
+- For the Identity who will run the procedures in this document, grant the following roles:
     - The `roles/resourcemanager.organizationAdmin` role on the Google Cloud organization.
     - The `roles/orgpolicy.policyAdmin` role on the Google Cloud organization.
     - The `roles/billing.admin` role on the billing account.